dipu-bd/algorithmic/README.md

 ## Usage

-The following import will give you access to all algorithms declared in this library.
+The following import will give you access to all the algorithms in this package.

 ```dart
 import 'package:algorithmic/algorithmic.dart';